IKOB – Museum of Contemporary Art

 6 euro regular price, 4 euro reduced price for disabled and elderly people and for students

-Free entrance for teenagers up to 18 years and adherents of the museum
+Free entry for teenagers up to 18 years and adherents of the museum

-Free entrance on every first Wednesday of the month
+Free entry on every first Sunday and on every first Wednesday of the month

 Management and Logistics